 Sustainable cities can lead the way in achieving our vision of One Planet Living.
-Ben Gill writes that while Fremantle in Australia still has a way to go, its exciting achievements and enthusiastic residents are driving it ever closer to that goal
+Patrick Clift writes that while Fremantle still has a way to go, its exciting achievements and enthusiastic residents are driving it ever closer to that goal

 The impact of humans on our one planet is increasingly becoming clear.
 Already in 2019, we’ve seen record-breaking extreme heatwaves and flooding.
 Global insect populations are collapsing which threatens catastrophic collapse of our natural support systems.
 Scientists are predicting ice-free summers in the arctic by 2035.